geoffreyyip/personal-notes/css.md

+## Box Model

+### Default Values

+Block elements have a default `width` of `100%`.
+They will expand to fill the space of their container.
+Inline-block elements contract and expand to fit their content.
+Inline elements can't have a fixed width.
+Block elements will have their height default to the size of their content.

+A quirk of inline elements is that they take horizontal margin but not vertical margin.

+Box-sizing defaults to content-box, an additive model.
+You have your content width + height and then you add paddings, borders, and margins on top of that.
+Much more convenient is to use border-box.
+It makes the math easier.
+Modern browsers support it, and you should only use box-sizing on older browsers.

+### Margin and Padding Colors

+Margins and padding colors are transparent by default.
+Margin will take on the background color of their containers.
+Padding will take on the background color of their elements.

 ## Viewport

 Best practice is to set `<meta name="viewport" content="width=device-width, initial-scale=1" />` Viewport is not an official web standard, so there is no official specification for it.
 But it is effectively supported in all modern-day browsers.